networkinss/joaswizard/README.md

 `src/test/resources/sample.yaml`

 Or you can put the Yaml formatted string directly.
-You can check the JUnit test `testCreateFromString()`.
+You can check the JUnit test `testCreateFromString()` for that.

 #### Excel

 Excel is very useful for mass conversion.
 Every sheet is an component schema object.
 The sheetname is the name of the object.
-First line can contain the following header:
+First line (headers) can contain the following header names:

 * Name -> Required.
 Name of the property of the object.
 * DbType -> Database type.
 This can be mapped as defined in the mapping.json (src/main/resources/mapping.json).
 Will be